 Mark the letter A, B, C or D on your answer sheet to indicate the word(s) CLOSEST in meaning to the underlined word(s) in each of the following sentences.

-17. They raise for their own use.
+17. They raise cows, buffaloes for their own use.

 A. crops